Statutes of the National Union of Students in Norway – English

 The Central Board chooses its own chairperson.

-The members of the Central Board have an obligation to attend meetings and have full rights there.
+The members of the Central Board have an obligation to attend meetings and have complete rights there.

 The Executive Committee, Election Committee, Control Committee, as well as one person from the Main Platform Committee and each of the policy committees, have observer status and the right to speak and make suggestions.